azarketa/Thermodynamics-theoretical-pills/source/01_Systems_surroundings_boundaries.md

 | **Heat** | Adiabatic | Diathermic |
 | **Work** | Rigid | Flexible |

-:::{admonition} Note: meaning of boundary descriptors
+:::{note} Note: meaning of boundary descriptors
-:class: note, dropdown
+:class: dropdown
 Each term describes *how the boundary behaves* with respect to a specific mode of interaction.
 For instance, a **rigid, adiabatic, impermeable** wall defines an ideal **isolated system**.
 Conversely, a **flexible, diathermic, permeable** boundary defines the most general — and most realistic — case, that of an **open system**.